O-1 Status

 2) How soon can I start?

 Processing times for the O-1 petition vary according to the availability of information needed to prepare the petition, government interruptions and backlogs at USCIS.
 On average, the O-1 visa petition process will take about 30-60 days, but O-1 petition preparation is typically lengthy due to the documentation requirements.
+Premium processing (15 business day processing) is available for O-1 petitions.

 3) Extension of O-1 visa status

-Extensions of O-1 status should be filed during the six month period prior to expiration of current stay, and are granted in one year increments.
+Extensions of O-1 status should be filed during the six-month period prior to expiration of current stay, and are granted in one year increments.
 The employee’s qualifications and the employer’s continued need to employ an individual of extraordinary ability in the offered position must be established anew (and fully documented) with each extension application.
 If the extension application is filed prior to expiration of the current authorized stay, the individual will have continued work authorization for up to 240 days while the application is pending.
 There may be restrictions on international travel while the extension application is pending.

 SUPPORT DOCUMENTATION FOR O-1 PETITION

-A. CORPORATE (prospective U.S. employer):
+1. CORPORATE (prospective U.S. employer):

 2. Employer’s Federal Tax Identification Number;